MFS Local Offer 2024

 Access to the curriculum is also supported through the use of specific resources and IT equipment.

-All staff in Market Field School are qualified and trained to the appropriate level they are employed for.
+All staff in Market Field School are qualified and trained to the appropriate level they are employed at.
 Every member of staff who joins the school undergoes a further comprehensive induction training programme which includes:

 - Safeguarding